 To be an effective counsellor requires me to know myself and to have worked with my own issues, so that I can attend fully to my clients.
 I have undertaken many years of my own therapy.
 I understand what it feels like to be the client.
 My commitment to study and training in life is an ongoing part of who I am as a therapist.

 I was raised and educated in the UK and emigrated to Canada as a young adult.
 My early twenties coincided with the second wave of feminism.
-The internal conflicts of the women’s movement focused me on how our communications and psychology can support or undermine the change-work we are trying to bring about.
+The internal conflicts of the women’s movement focused me on how our communications and psychology could support or undermine the change-work we were trying to bring about.
 I came to realize there were many dysfunctional aspects in my own upbringing and began to comprehend how the social, class and interpersonal context of my life had affected my confidence, beliefs about myself, my sexual orientation and my gender expression.
 I undertook many years of therapy and training and began a life-long commitment to healing, in myself and, once I had trained, for my clients.
 Later, I explored Buddhist thought and discovered a world of understanding that further deepened my path as a human being.

 I have not dropped my politics.
 I am keenly committed to structural and societal change, and to understanding individuals in the broad framework of their racial, cultural, class and other contexts.

 I live on Saltspring Island with my partner, who is a naturalist.
 I am also a poet and passionate about nature and very grateful to live in this thriving and active community of Saltspring Island.